-- 1. Decide if the product concerned is an IVD Medical Device based on the intended use and the indications for use using the definition in section 4 of this document. - 2.
-Take into consideration all the rules as listed in section 8 in order to establish the proper classification for the device.
-Where an IVD Medical Device has multiple intended uses as specified by the manufacturer, which places the device into more than one class, it will be classified in the higher class. - 3.
+- 1. Decide if the product concerned is an IVD medical device based on the intended use and the indications for use using the definition in section 4.0 of this document. - 2.
+Take into consideration all the rules as listed in section 9.0 in order to establish the proper classification for the device.
+Where an IVD medical device has multiple intended uses as specified by the manufacturer, which place the device into more than one class, it will be classified in the higher class. - 3.
+Where more than one of the classification rules applies to the IVD medical device, it should be allocated to the highest class indicated, e.g. a self-testing for HIV would be a class D under rule 1 and not a class C under rule 4. - 4.
 Determine that the device is not subject to special national rules that apply within a particular jurisdiction.

 NOTE: Where special national rules are applied, resulting in a device class other than that suggested by the present rules, then a different conformity assessment procedure may be indicated.
 This may have an effect on the acceptability of such devices for free movement in a global context unless other, or additional, conformity assessment procedures are carried out.
-For example, where such special national rules result in the lower classification of a particular IVD Medical Device than that indicated in the rules indicated below, and as a consequence, a less vigorous conformity assessment procedure is carried out, this may be unacceptable to other jurisdictions.
+For example, where such special national rules result in the lower classification of a particular IVD medical device than that indicated in the rules indicated below, and as a consequence, a less vigorous conformity assessment procedure is carried out, this may be unacceptable to other jurisdictions.